pedxs/pythondockerexample/README.md

 ## Overview

-This repository contains a minimal Python Flask application that returns a JSON "Hello World" response.
+This repository contains a minimal Python HTTP function that returns a JSON "Hello World" response.
 It's designed to demonstrate how to set up continuous integration and continuous deployment with Google Cloud Run.

 ## Features

-- Simple Flask application
+- Simple Functions Framework HTTP function
+- Pure Python implementation (no Flask)
 - Docker containerization
 - Cloud Build integration
 - Automatic deployment to Cloud Run